Work or volunteer on campus

 Residence Services (West Residence Building B) – Residence Activities Council

-If you are moving into residence then you may want to get involved with the Residence Activities Council (RAC).
+If you are moving into residence then you may want to get involved with the Residence Activities Council (RAC)!
 This volunteer opportunity will introduce you to a team of students who spend the year planning residence-wide events such as formals, trips to Stampeders’ games, ball hockey tournaments and fund-raising initiatives.
-You will receive on-going leadership training that includes workshops on event planning, team dynamics, communication skills, etc. Many RAC members make the transition into the Resident Advisor role in their second year in residence.
+You will learn valuable leadership skills including: event planning strategies, working within a diverse team, communication skills, etc. Many RAC members make the transition into the Resident Advisor role in their second year in residence.

 For more information, visit the RAC website.

 Do you have what it takes to be the best study-buddy around?
 Join our team as a Learning Peer!
-Support fellow students right here on campus while gaining leadership experience, invaluable skills for your resume and internationally certified training.
-Application forms are available at mru.ca/plp.
+Help fellow students with regular review of course material in your favorite subjects while gaining leadership experience, skills for your future career, and valuable training.
+Applications are available at mru.ca/plp in November and March each year.

-For more information on becoming or requesting a Learning Peer, visit Student Learning Services in T123 or contact firstname.lastname@example.org.
+For more information on becoming or requesting a Learning Peer, visit Student Learning Services in EL2100 or contact firstname.lastname@example.org.

 Students' Association of Mount Royal University (Z222 – Wyckham House Reception)